The first time I remember Rexx being mentioned was when I installed OS/2 2.0.

 Another project involved Microsoft Windows NT 4 Terminal Server with Citrix MetaFrame and Load Balancing.

-In short, this enables OS/2 users at the office to run a full NT 4 desktop in a window on top of their OS/2 desktop (will work in Unix and DOS too, with the appropriate client software).
+In short, this enabled OS/2 users at the office to run a full NT 4 desktop in a window on top of their OS/2 desktop (would work in Unix and DOS too, with the appropriate client software).

-With 4 IBM Model 325 Dual Pentium II servers, each configured with 512 MB of RAM, you'll hardly notice a performance difference compared to a locally installed Windows NT 4 Workstation <g>.
+With 4 huge "powerhouse" servers, one hardly noticed a performance difference compared to a locally installed Windows Workstations.

-I wrote some administrative tools, both Regina Rexx scripts and batch files (called "shell scripts" in NT), for NT 4 TS domains.
+I wrote some administrative tools, both Regina Rexx scripts and batch files, for NT 4 TS domains.